XM Group vs Alpari Comparison

 How do XM Group and Alpari differ in terms of minimum deposit?
 What about average spreads and funding options?

 XM Group requires a minimum deposit of $5, while Alpari requires a minimum deposit of $20.
-From our testing we found XM Group offers spreads of 1.6 (Aug 2020), while Alpari offers spreads of N/A. Both XM Group and Alpari offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits., neither have PayPal (Deposit/Withdraw)
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both XM Group and Alpari offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, XM Group or Alpari?
+Which broker offers more tradeable asset classes, XM Group or Alpari?

 Can I trade cryptocurrency with XM Group or Alpari?